ifarup/junolab/README.md

 # JunoLab

-This is hopefully going to be a programmer and, at a later stage, a patch librarian for Roland Alpha Juno synthesizers.
+This is a working programmer and, hopefully, at a later stage, a patch librarian for Roland Alpha Juno synthesizers.
 It is based on `Python`, `PyQt5`, and the `mido` MIDI library.